 During the time spent treating a patient for the wrong condition, or not treating them at all (due to a doctor's failure to diagnose the patient's symptoms), a person's health can significantly worsen, if not fail entirely.
 It is at this point that the intention and professionalism of the medical care provider involved be called into question.

 Patients who've suffered the consequences of a misdiagnosis will inarguably require the attention of a lawyer.
-At The Law Office of James H. Wood PC, an Albuquerque personal injury attorney is available to support victims of diagnostic errors, guiding people through the steps that are necessary to effectively prove that medical malpractice was involved.
+At The James Wood Law, an Albuquerque personal injury attorney is available to support victims of diagnostic errors, guiding people through the steps that are necessary to effectively prove that medical malpractice was involved.

 Proving the responsibility of a doctor for any type of diagnostic error is not an easy task, nor should it be undertaken by an inexperienced lawyer.
 By law, the burden of proof falls on the patient, which means that the victim of the diagnostic error will be expected to prove that the misdiagnosis actually occurred.

 To do so, a patient and their legal representative must be able to show that an inaccurate diagnosis was made under the following circumstances: